Italian (Marxist–Leninist) Communist Party

 Union of Italian Communists (Marxist–Leninist) (Unione dei Comunisti Italiani (marxisti-leninisti)) was a pro-Chinese communist group in Italy.
 The UCI (m-l) was founded in Rome on 4 October 1968.
 Its main organ was Servire il popolo.
 The main leaders of UCI (m-l) were Aldo Brandirali, Enzo Todeschini, Angelo Arvati and Enzo Lo Giudice.

 After a schism at the end of 1970, the main group of the leaders moved from Rome to Milan.

 On 15 April 1972 the UCI (m-l) was transformed into Italian (Marxist–Leninist) Communist Party (Partito Comunista (marxista-leninista) Italiano).
 With the appearance of the Leninist poet Francesco Leonetti in the party, the theoretical organ of PC (m-l)I became known as Che fare.

-The PC(m-l)I had a front organization amongst Italians in West Germany, called Union of Italian Migrant Workers (Federazione Italiani Lavoratori Emigrati).
+The PC(m-l)I had a front organization amongst Italians in West Germany, the Federazione Italiani Lavoratori Emigrati.

 The PC(m-l)I was dissolved in 1978, and its remaining adherents largely became involved in Autonomia Operaia.

 The youth wing of the organization was called: Union of Communist Youth in Service of the People.